Steel vs. Wood Frame Buildings: Which Type is More Eco-Friendly?

 Now that the ecosystem has been disturbed, the wood harvested, machined, treated, and so on, it’s become a sturdy long-lasting material with countless uses and recycling options…. right?
 Unfortunately, that too is a myth.

-The wood industry likes to be quiet about how wooden frames, siding, and other items are only single-use.
-Once a wooden building has reached the end of its lifecycle there isn’t much to be done with it aside from demolition and/or incineration due to the fact that treated wood used in the construction industry cannot be recycled.
+The wood industry stays quiet about how wooden frames, siding, and other items used in wood structures are only single-use.
+Once a wooden building has reached the end of its life cycle, whether from natural long-term wear or other common challenges of wood frame buildings, like termites or dry rot), there isn’t much to be done with it aside from demolition and/or incineration.
+That’s due to the fact that treated wood used in the construction industry cannot be recycled.
 That’s a lot of time and energy for an arguably temporary material.

 Steel Buildings Are Sustainable

-In addition to literally being the most recycled material in the world, steel is also one of the easiest materials to re-purpose.
-Additionally, once a steel building is constructed, it will not need to be replaced for a long, long time.
-This is due in part to steel being wind resistant, fire resistant, and of course immune to the damaging effects of mold and insects.
-The combined durability and longevity of steel means that when you purchase a steel building for your property, you’re paying for a material that can do more for less, and be recycled almost in its entirety for years.
+In addition to literally being the most recycled material in the world, steel is also one of the easiest materials to repurpose.
+But it will also need to be repurposed a lot less often.
+Once a steel building is constructed, it will not need to be replaced for a long, long time.
+This is due in part to steel being wind resistant, fire resistant, durable in the face of natural disasters (like high winds and heavy snow loads) and, of course, immune to the damaging effects of moisture, mold and infestations.
+The combined durability and longevity of steel construction means that when you purchase a steel building for your property, you’re paying for a material that can do more for less, and be recycled almost in its entirety for years.
 Talk about sustainable!